 However, despite the direct use of 'Sustainability' in its name, ESRS isn't just about sustainability disclosure: it shares difference reporting sections for environmental, social, and governance reporting.
 The ESRS aims to serve as the architecture for one annual ESG report that meets the needs of EU regulators, investors, and other stakeholders.

 The second Draft ESRS standards were published by EFRAG in November 2022 and approved by the European Commission in 2023.
-Sector-specific sustainability reporting standards guidance will be released in 2023.
+Sector-specific sustainability reporting standards guidance will be released by June 2024.

 To comply with ESRS, organization's will need to take the following annual compliance steps, beginning January 1, 2024 for the first group of eligible companies: